worou/charisma-move/README.md

 This project contains a React application and a simple Node.js backend.
 The backend stores data in a MySQL database and exposes REST APIs documented with Swagger.
 The React interface demonstrates how to consume these APIs.

+## Quick setup

+Run `npm run setup` from the project root to install both frontend and backend dependencies in one step.
+This installs packages in the `backend` folder as well.

 ## Backend setup

 1. Navigate to the `backend` directory and install dependencies: